Northern Ireland Stroke Conference 2018

 Reading between the guidelines

-- Clinical Guideline, Stroke in Childhood: An evidence-based guideline for diagnosis, management, and rehabilitation: Dr Neil Baldwin (Consultant Stroke Physician, Royal Devon & Exeter Foundation Trust)
+- Clinical Guideline, Stroke in Childhood: An evidence-based guideline for diagnosis, management, and rehabilitation: Dr Neil Baldwin (Consultant Stroke Physician, Royal Devon and Exeter Foundation Trust)